Trump visits African-American history museum

 Trump's visit to the museum, which opened last September, coincides with Black History Month.
 Trump first marked the event at the beginning of the month hosting a listening session with what the White House described as African-American leaders.

-The attendees did not include leaders from top African-American advocacy groups such as the NAACP or the National Urban League, but instead featured Trump sitting alongside several of his campaign's top black supporters and black members of his administration, including his Housing and Urban Development nominee Ben Carson and Omarosa Manigault, a former "Apprentice" contestant and White House staffer.
+The attendees did not include leaders from top African-American advocacy groups such as the NAACP or the National Urban League, but instead featured Trump sitting alongside several of his campaign's top black supporters and members of his administration, including Carson and Omarosa.

 Last week, Trump again drew questions as he touted his outreach efforts, claiming that Rep. Elijah Cummings, a Democratic member of the Congressional Black Caucus, canceled a meeting with Trump because it would be "bad politics."